NANCY & DON CARTER CAMPUS

-Our siddurim (prayer books) are found in the seat pocket in front of you (or under your seat if you sit in the front row).
 Every word in our prayer book, Mishkan T’filah, is translated and transliterated to assist with those who are not familiar with Hebrew.
 Additionally, our Rabbi works hard to create worship services that are 50% Hebrew and 50% English to keep our worship accessible to all.
 Texts and prayers are also artistically displayed on large overhead screens to enable worshipers to easily follow our services.

 During our Friday evening worship, our Rabbi invites the congregation to include the names of their loved ones who are in need of a prayer for healing of the body, mind or spirit within our Mi Sheberach for healing.
 Please feel free to share your loved one’s name during this time.

 If you are observing a recent passing of a loved one, or observing the anniversary of a loved one’s passing, please feel free to include their name when the Rabbi asks for names before the recitation of the Mourner’s Kaddish.